Should We Ever Block Lovers & Friends On Social Media?

 There are, of course, serious circumstances in which the block function is necessary.
 If someone has been discriminatory, physically, emotionally or verbally abusive to you or if harassment has taken place then blocking them is, at a minimum, protective.
 But, when it comes to heartbreak, the rules are less clear and cutting someone off completely when you’re in pain immediately after a disagreement or a breakup might seem reactionary further down the line when the dust has settled.

-“I think that sometimes people are blocked on social media platforms at the first sniff of a break-up,” says consultant psychologist Dr. Heather Sequeira.
-"It can sometimes be premature; a difficult argument or hurtful behaviour can often be resolved, but chance of reconciliation is precluded once further anger and resentment has been ignited by blocking on social media.
+“I think that sometimes people are blocked on social media platforms at the first sniff of a break-up,” says consultant psychologist Dr Heather Sequeira.
+"It can sometimes be premature; a difficult argument or hurtful behaviour can often be resolved, but the chance of reconciliation is precluded once further anger and resentment have been ignited by blocking on social media.
 It can get in the way of working through a possible reconciliation.”

 Advertisement